A new construction of subgroups of big mapping class groups: Free groups, wreath products, and Baumslag-Solitar groups

+Similarly, the $n^k$th root shifts the curves at height $k$ according to the lexicographic ordering on $\N\times \{1,\dots,n\}^{k}$.
+Note that $\phi$ being rigid is part of what ensures these roots of $\phi$ exist.
+Finally, note that the domain of $\phi$ is not all of $R$ so that we may remove an open disk, say on the back of $R$, to obtain a surface homeomorphic to $S'$.
+The corresponding mapping class of $S'$, which we also call $\phi$ by an abuse of notation, is a shift map with $n^k$th roots for all $k \in \N$. \end{proof}

+\begin{theorem} Let $S$ be a surface whose end space contains a clopen subset homeomorphic to a Cantor set of planar ends.
+Then $BS(1,n)\leq \mapS$ for all $n >0$. \end{theorem}

-\begin{proof} Let $S$ be as in the statement of the theorem.
-By \cite[Lemma~3.4]{FPR}, the surface $S$ admits a shift map $h$ with domain $D_\Pi$, where $\Pi$ is a surface with one boundary component that contains a Cantor set of maximal ends, called $\mathcal{C}$.
-Index the copies of $\Pi$ in $D_{\Pi}$ by $\Z$.
+\begin{proof} Let $S'\subset S$ be homeomorphic to the Cantor tree surface with a boundary component.
+Let $\push\in \map(S')$ be a rigid shift map with domain $D_{T}$, where $T$ is also homeomorphic to a Cantor tree surface with a boundary component.
+Index the copies of $T$ in $D_{T}$ by $\Z$ according to the shift order.